Quicr/quicr-arch-spec/moq-arch.md

 * QuicR allows publishers to associate a priority with objects.
 Priorities can help the delivery network and the subscribers to make decisions about resiliency, latency, drops etc. Priorities can be used to set relative importance between different qualities for layered video encoding, for example.

 * QuicR is designed so that objects are encrypted end-to-end and will pass transparently through the delivery network.
-Any information required by the delivery network, e.g priorities, will be included as part of the metadata that is accessible to the delivery network for further processing as appropriate.
+Any information required by the delivery network, e.g., priorities, will be included as part of the metadata that is accessible to the delivery network for further processing as appropriate.

 # QuicR architecture

-A typical media delivery achitecture based on QuicR enables delivery tree allowing :
+A typical media delivery architecture based on QuicR enables delivery tree allowing :

 - Publishing entities to publish named data
 - Subscribers to express interest in the named objects
 - Delivery tree made up of one or more Relays to allow the flow of the named objects.

-In the following subsections, two common QuicR delivery tree archiectures are non-normatively discussed.
+In the following subsections, 2 common QuicR delivery tree architectures are non-normatively discussed

 ## QuicR Delivery Network Architecture with Origin as the only Relay Function.